Bring the past to life.

 Taking history out of the pages of books and making it relevant to life today is what we do best at the Heritage Museum.
 We create interactive exhibits that entice children grades kindergarten through college into our region’s multi-faceted and multi-cultured past.
 Our programs help teachers meet the Michigan Common Core Standards and enrich homeschool, scouting, youth group and day camp cultural experiences.
 Use our existing curriculum enhancements here at the museum or have them delivered to your classroom.
 Tackling a specific historic or cultural topic?
 Talk with us about how we can meet your educational needs.
 We’re always excited to help you spark students’ passion for history!

-Plan Your Field Trip: No dull days here.
+No dull days here.
 Learn more about our interactive tours (most last 60-90 minutes) and hands-on activities that help your students see, hear and touch the past.
 Grant funding and transportation reimbursement may be available.

-Schedule a group visit our exhibit, Southwest Michigan in the Civil War.
 Pair your visit with one of our interactive programs:

 - Southwest Michigan’s Fruitbelt: Why is southwest Michigan’s fruit growing industry world famous?
 This program combines science and history with a look at local fruit, technology, and Benton Harbor’s Fruit Market.
+(Grades K-4)

 - French Fur Traders: During the late 17th century, Native Americans traded with French explorers.
 Learn about Native American culture, trade systems, early explorers to the area in this program filled with historic objects and a bartering session.
+(Grades 3-8)

 If you can’t visit the museum, we’ll come to you!
 An educator will provide a 45-minute program with hands-on objects and activities.
 Choose either: Michigan’s Fruit Belt, the French Fur Trade, or The Five Lighthouses of St. Joseph.